Cloud security market grows, driven by SMB and data centre demand

-The report states that in recent years cloud computing has had strong demand from corporate data centres.
+The report states that in recent years cloud computing has had strong demand from corporate data centers.

-The use of cloud services enables data centres to work like the internet, wherein computing resources can be accessed and shared virtually in a secure and scalable manner.
+The use of cloud services enables data centers to work like the internet, wherein computing resources can be accessed and shared virtually in a secure and scalable manner.

 Owing to the several benefits of cloud computing, the adoption of these services is on the rise in small and medium-sized businesses (SMBs).